itsleonbro/pantryquest/README.md

 # PantryQuest

-PantryQuest is a React web app designed to help you discover recipes using ingredients you already have.
-Simply enter ingredients (separated by commas) to find matching recipes, or use predefined buttons to quickly browse popular cuisine and meal types.
+A web application for discovering recipes based on ingredients you already have in your pantry.
+Create and share your own recipes, or explore a community-driven collection of recipes created by other users on the platform.

 ## Features

-- **Ingredient-Based Search:** Enter multiple ingredients separated by commas (e.g., "tomato, chicken, basil") to find recipes that use those items.
+- **Ingredient-Based Search:** Find recipes by entering multiple ingredients separated by commas
-- **Quick Search by Cuisine:** Use the predefined buttons for one-click access to recipes by cuisine.
-Options include:
+- **Cuisine Quick Search:** Browse recipes by cuisine type with predefined buttons for:
   - Japanese
   - Italian
   - American
   - Asian
   - European
+- **User Authentication:** Register and login to access personalized features
+- **Favorites System:** Save recipes you love for quick access later
+- **My Recipes:** Create, edit, and manage your own personal recipes
+- **Community Recipes:** Browse and view recipes created by other PantryQuest users

-- **Responsive Design:** PantryQuest is fully responsive and works on desktop, tablet, and mobile devices.
+- **Responsive Design:** Works on desktop, tablet, and mobile devices

 ## Live Site

-You can view the live version of PantryQuest by visiting the following link:
+You can view the live version of PantryQuest at:
 [PantryQuest - Live Site](https://pantryquest.itsleon.dev)

 ## Installation